mara/mara-example-project-1/README.md

 with the [mara-app](https://github.com/mara/mara-app) framework into a project.

-The example ETL integrates publicly available e-commerce and marketing data into a more general modeling and structure for highlighting the most crucial capabilities of the Mara framework.
+The example ETL integrates publicly available e-commerce and marketing data into a more general modeling and structure for highlighting the capabilities of the Mara framework.

 The repository is intended to serve as a template for new projects.